Comfort and Sedation

 The protocol of Rhône Dental Clinic consists in adapting the type of sedation in addition to the local anesthesia for each clinical case, as well as the duration of the acts according to the emotional of the patient.

-We offer our patients the highest quality of care with the maximum of comfort.
-The practitioners in our clinic are highly experienced and trained in pain management according to the protocols of Dr Christophe Gachet.
+Committed to offering our patients the highest quality of care with maximum comfort, the practitioners of our clinic are experienced and trained in pain management using Dr. Christophe Gachet's protocols.

 Our sedation protocols are adapted to each clinical case, to the psychological profile and emotional state of the patients, as well as to the complexity and the duration of the interventions.